lgatto/TeachingMaterial/pages/fork.md

 - Note that your friend's repository will be on the left and _your repository_ will be on the right.

-- Give a short explaination of the changes and click the &ldquo;Send pull request&rdquo; button.
+- Click the green button "Create pull request".
+Give a succinct and informative title, in the comment field give a short explanation of the changes and click the green button "Create pull request" again.

 ### Pulling others' changes